seznam/pyoo/README.rst

 Automated integration tests cover most of the code.

-Many new features were added to ``unittest`` module in Python 2.7 and tests for PyOO library use some of them.
-If you are using older version of Python please install ``unittest2`` library which back-ports these features (for example install Debian package `python-unittest2`).

-The test suite assumes that OpenOffice.org program is running and it is listening on localhost port 2002.
+The test suite assumes that OpenOffice or LibreOffice is running and it is listening on localhost port 2002.

 All tests are in the ``test.py`` file: ::

     $ python test.py